 Supplies expense must include a general description of the types of supplies to be purchased.

-Subscriptions over $1,000 must be accrued on a monthly basis.
-If under $1,000 it may be fully reimbursed in one month
+Subscriptions greater than $1,000 must be accrued on a monthly basis.
+If less than $1,000 it may be fully reimbursed in one month

 Equipment/Furnishings

-The equipment/furnishings line is intended for purchase of equipment and/or furnishings which cost less than $5,000, and leased equipment such as copiers used at program site or office.
-The budget narrative should include a detailed description of what is expected to be purchased and estimated monthly costs of leases.
-Equipment maintenance must go under Repair & Maintenance and storage of equipment must go under Other Costs.
+The equipment/furnishings line is intended for purchase of equipment and/or furnishings which cost less than $5,000, costs associated with assembly of equipment and leased equipment such as copiers used at program site or office.
+The budget narrative should include a detailed description of what is expected to be purchased and estimated monthly leasing costs.
+Equipment maintenance must go under Repair & Maintenance and equipment storage must go under Other Costs.

 Client Costs